wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

 Before starting make sure you have addressed the prerequisites in the [README.md](README.md)

 AcmeSub are a company who create subtitles for films.
-They wish to automate the process of transcribing audio and translating it to the different languages they support.
+They wish to automate the process of  translating their subtitles to the different languages they support.
 As this processing will take time, they are worried about how well the system will hold up when under heavy load.
 They have approached you to help them investigate the best infrastructure for this task.

 ## Part 1 - Load Testing